Travel is one of life’s great pleasures, but sometimes being a new face in a strange place can make travelers vulnerable to local scams.

 Lately there are some children out begging on the streets again, often approaching people while they are dining.

-Considering the possibility that it could be an organized crime syndicate and puts children in danger, it’s best not to contribute.
+Some are organized crime syndicates.
+They put children in danger, so it’s best not to contribute.

 Be cautious when approached by beggars while dining out, and keep a close eye on your belongings.

-It’s advisable not to place your cellphones on the table, lest you become the victim of an opportunity crime.
-Stay vigilant.
+It’s advisable not to place your cellphones on the table, lest you become the victim of an opportunity crime, as that is one of the common tricks.

 How to avoid it: